sm86/libra/language/stdlib/modules/doc/Roles.md

 ## Function `new_user_role_with_proof`

 Permissions: PUBLIC, ANYONE, SIGNER
-Needs to be a signer, is called from LibraAccount, which can create a signer.
+Needs to be a signer, is called from DiemAccount, which can create a signer.
 Otherwise, not callable publicly, and can only grant role to the signer's address.

 <pre><code><b>public</b> <b>fun</b> <a href="Roles.md#0x1_Roles_new_user_role_with_proof">new_user_role_with_proof</a>(new_account: &signer)